 All screening results generated by this platform are advisory only and must always be verified against official OFAC and government databases before any compliance or business decision.
 The platform's OFAC data is updated periodically — always use official sources for real-time screening.
 The phrase "no matches found" is not a clearance.
 Official sources:

 ELENA (Export Licensing & ECCN Navigation Assistant) is an interactive AI chatbot for general export control and ECCN-related queries.
-ELENA operates independently from the classification engine.
+ELENA operates independently from the classification engine and is available throughout the platform.

 When you ask a question, ELENA searches a curated knowledge base of BIS/EAR regulatory content to find the most relevant regulatory passages and uses them as the primary reference.
 If the knowledge base does not contain a direct match, ELENA falls back to expert training knowledge.

-- Click the "Ask ELENA" button in the bottom-right corner of the dashboard.
+- Click the "Ask ELENA" button in the bottom-right corner of the workspace.

 - Type your question and press Send or Enter.

-- Explanations of export control concepts (EAR99, dual-use, license exceptions).
+- Explanations of export control concepts (e.g., EAR99, dual-use, license exceptions, deemed exports, re-export rules).

 - Guidance on approaching classification for specific product types.